 Star rating summary

-Namecheap earned a near-perfect star rating of 4.8 because it provides intuitive setup process (especially for beginners), various hosting types and security features, and reliable performance.
+Namecheap earned a perfect star rating of 5.0 because it offers an intuitive setup process (especially for beginners), a variety of hosting types and security features, and reliable performance.

-Namecheap's managed WordPress plans are fairly priced, but it uses older generation SSD storage and doesn't offer integrated AI tools.
+Namecheap's managed WordPress plans are fairly priced, but it doesn't offer integrated AI tools.

 | Decision factor | Weight | Verdict |